 More than two-thirds of the Earth's surface is covered by sea and an average of 7% of the seas is covered by ice.

-In the Antarctic Ocean, the area covered by ice is at its largest in September.
+In the Antarctic Ocean, the ice covered area varies from less than 2 000 000 to 20 000 000 km².
+It is at its largest in September.
 Thickness of the ice is typically less than one meter, but can be even 2 meters.

 Sea ice is one of the most important factors regulating climate in cold areas.
 Ice reflects most of the incoming solar radiation back into the space: for ice covered by dry frozen snow the rate can be as much as 90 per cent, while for open sea, the figure is less than 10 per cent.
 Ice also absorbs a huge amount of energy and water, and that´s why it ha s a great impact on the energy budget of the atmosphere and the sea.